RE: Came home for lunch today, and Harry slept right through it (#12950)

 hpoom :: 29 Sep :: 2009 :: Comment / reply

-Over to you, discussion about anything local, but please be considerate...
-Folkestone on TV, Kent gigs, Find a flatmate, rent a room, property queries, current affairs, what's new, local events, for sale, local services, what I like about Folkestone, ask a question, offer advice, plug yourself... the more it's used the more better a site it will become.
+Over to you, discussion about something local, but Please do be considerate...
+Folkestone on TV, Kent gigs, Find a flatmate, rent a room, property queries, current affairs, what's new, local events, for sale, local services, what I like about Folkestone, ask a question, offer advice, plug yrself... the more it's used the more better a site it will become.
 If you want a gig listed click here to add it (fixed now!), or just click here to post a message...

 Also from the same week